raffaelemazziotti/oc_chamber/README.md

 ## Assembling & Installation

 You can find 3D printed models [here](https://github.com/raffaelemazziotti/oc_chamber/tree/master/3D_models) or [here](https://www.thingiverse.com/thing:3975752).
-In [figures/EXPLODED VIEW.jpg](https://github.com/raffapaz/oc_chamber/blob/master/figures/EXPLODED%20VIEW.jpg) there is an intuitive diagram of the assembling scheme.
+In [figures/EXPLODED VIEW.jpg](https://github.com/raffaelemazziotti/oc_chamber/blob/master/figures/EXPLODED%20VIEW.jpg) there is an intuitive diagram of the assembling scheme.
+We printed all the components using Cura 4.0 with a medium resolution (100 µm), a speed of 90 mm/s and an infill of 20%.
+The design of the OC chamber is quite simple so almost all the printers are sufficiently precise to successfully print the entire chamber.

 A list of all the components can be found here: [Bill of materials](https://docs.google.com/spreadsheets/d/19AH2Pe1oMEcGUEE4mrs1yGA2-vNfwtRM7asQJUQdpgM/edit?usp=sharing)